 How Does a VPN Work?

-To understand how VPNs work, it would be best to first take a good look at what happens during a standard connection to the internet and its inherent flaws:
+To understand how do VPN apps work, it would be best to first take a good look at what happens during a standard connection to the internet and its inherent flaws:

 While the above graphic might seem to be an oversimplification, the idea that you are basically leaving sensitive data “out in the open” is fairly accurate.
 There are no safeguards for whatever information you are sending online.
 This means that anyone who knows what they are doing can simply swoop in and grab your sensitive information: personal data, passwords, credit card numbers; you get the picture.